learn-co-curriculum/phase-0-the-dom-is-a-tree/README.md

  "Hello!"
 "Sup?"
 ```

-## Ask the DOM To Find Or "select" An HTML Element or Elements in the Rendered Page
+## Ask the DOM to Find or "select" an HTML Element or Elements in the Rendered Page

 Our tree is organized so that a node's metadata doesn't make it harder to find it's children.
 Not only does providing more information about
 a node via HTML make it more useful, it also makes it easier to find.